Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 06:53

 And so the three of us were actually working on a board game, a war game, actually, it's, the game was called Supremacy.
-For anybody who remembers this from the nineties, it's a Steve's nodding, you know, vigorously.
+For anybody who remembers this from the nineties, it's Steve's nodding vigorously.
 It's basically Risk plus economics and nuclear weapons.
 And it's for up to six players.
 And we had a hell of a time trying to get six people to show up at the apartment all at the same time, mentioned we were in college.
 And so we had this idea that we would build this, this game, and then we would run like five telephone lines into the apartment and everybody would be able to dial in.
 Cause again, remember this was, this was 93', 94' timeframe.
 We didn't have this ubiquitous WiFi that all you Gen Zers back in my day.

 Kadi Grigg 07:43